Architekt-future/veritas-protocol/README.md

 **Key Terms:**
 - ✅ Free for research, education, ethical applications
 - ✅ Attribution required
+- ✅ Commercial use allowed with ethical compliance
 - ❌ No use for manipulation, surveillance, deception
 - ❌ No weaponization or harmful applications